 ➔ Delivery obligations: Where and when does delivery take place?

 ➔ Transport: Who undertakes the main carriage, and secondary carriage?

 ➔ Insurance: Who assumes the obligation to insure the goods?

 ➔ Customs clearance for export and import: Who is responsible for this?

-Which Incoterm 2020 term is the most suitable for the characteristics of my operations?
+Which term is best suited to the characteristics of my operations?

 Depending on the type of transport you use, Incoterms 2020 can be classified into two categories:

-The first group comprises seven modal-neutral terms, i.e. they can be used with any mode of transport, including sea, or a plurality of them These are EXW, FCA, CPT, CIP, DAP, DPU and DDP.
+The first group comprises seven modal-neutral terms, i.e. they can be used with any mode of transport, including sea, or with a plurality of them.
+These are EXW, FCA, CPT, CIP, DAP, DPU and DDP.

-These are terms that should only be used when the goods are transported by sea or inland waterways; or at least, when the leg of the transport operation in which the delivery is made is by sea or inland waterway.
-Sales in this category are FAS, FOB, CFR and CIF..
+These are terms that should only be used when the goods are transported by sea or inland waterway; or at least, when the leg of the transport operation in which the delivery is made is by sea or inland waterway.
+Sales in this category are FAS, FOB, CFR and CIF.